Tilltheman92/AML-Fraud_Detection/Readme.txt

-Using a Kaggle Dataset to detect fradulent payments https://www.kaggle.com/ntnu-testimon/paysim1
+Using a Kaggle Dataset to detect fradulent payments with Machine Learning https://www.kaggle.com/ntnu-testimon/paysim1